Help us improve your experience.

 Note:

-The query period can not be longer than the quiet period.
+The quiet period must be shorter than the query period.
 The quiet period is the period during which the interface remains in the wait state following a failed authentication attempt before reattempting authentication.